Shaughnessy playoff system

 The Shaughnessy playoff system is a method of determining the champion of a sports league that is not in a divisional alignment.
-This format is also known as the Argus finals system.
-It involves the participation of the top four teams in the league standings in a single elimination tournament.
-While the first round of the playoffs involve the pairing of the first- and fourth-place teams in one contest (whether it be a single game or a series of games) and the second- and third-place teams in the other, a variant of the Shaughnessy playoffs would pair the first- and third-place teams in one semifinal round and the second- and fourth-place teams in the other.
-In either variant, the winners of the first two games would then compete for the league championship.
-Some lower-level leagues use a Shaughnessy playoff for purposes of promotion to the next-higher league.

-Another variant of the Shaughnessy system exempts a certain number of top teams from the playoffs (usually one to three teams) and instead involves the next four teams in the league standings.
-This variation is almost always used by a lower-level league for promotion purposes.
-Typically, the exempted top finishers earn automatic promotion and the playoffs determine the final promotion place.
+The system involves the participation of the top four teams in the league standings in a single elimination tournament to determine the championship.
+The first round of the playoffs could involve the pairing of the first- and fourth-place teams in one contest (whether it be a single game or a series of games) and the second- and third-place teams in the other, or the first- and third-place teams in one semifinal round and the second- and fourth-place teams in the other – either is considered a variant of the Shaughnessy system.
+In either case, the semifinal winners would then compete for the league championship.